Lafayette Leopard Look Out

 Hearing Screenings

-Students in grades K, 1, 2, 3 & 5 will have their annual mandated hearing screenings during January and February.
+Students in grades K, 1, 2, 3 & 5 will continue their annual hearing screenings in March.
 If you have any questions about your child’s hearing, please don’t hesitate to reach out.

 Stay Home when Sick